DanieleMarchei/Factorize-Tangles/README.md

 To install The Maude System please refer to [http://maude.cs.illinois.edu/w/index.php/The_Maude_System](http://maude.cs.illinois.edu/w/index.php/The_Maude_System).

-To install factorizetangle just clone this repository into the same folder of your project.
+To install factorizetangles just clone this repository into the same folder of your project.

 # Usage
 See "test.py" for usage example.